DEUS-AI/qa-automation-framework/README.md

 ### Publishing image via gh actions

-Theres is currently a workflow named - Build and Push Image for CI - that builds and publish a framework image that can be used by CI pipelines to run tests.
+There's is currently a workflow named - Build and Push Image for CI - that builds and publish a framework image that can be used by CI pipelines to run tests.

 ## How to run tests
-Use the folling command to run the automation tests:
+Use the folling command to locally run the automation tests:

 <br>